Religious Exploration

 R.E.
 Sessions:

-Infants and Toddlers
+Toddlers

-kIndergarten Through 6th grade
+pre-k Through 6th grade

 We are part of a wider theme-based ministry network called Soul Matters.
 This group of over 150 Unitarian Universalist congregations across the country follows the same monthly themes.
 The themes are shared in worship, music, children's programming and in small group ministries.
 Bringing us into deeper connection, we are companions traveling a new journey together each month.